Critical thinking skills: 7 steps for the workplace

 Step 4: Consider alternative viewpoints to reduce bias

-In the case of critical thinking, it’s important to address and set bias aside as much as possible.
+In critical thinking, it's important to address and set aside bias as much as possible.
 Ask yourself:

 • What assumptions am I making?